 2. Metal Slug XX

 Metal Slug XX feels like a culmination of everything Noise Factory had learned over the years, and easily stands out as their best and most complete entry, at least in my eyes.
-While they obviously lack the artistic talent and sheer inventiveness of Nazca's games, I always thought Noise Factory had a knack for thrilling setpieces and boss fights, and that's on full display in the noticeably subterranean Metal Slug XX .
+While they obviously lack the artistic talent and sheer inventiveness of Nazca's games, I always thought Noise Factory had a knack for thrilling setpieces and boss fights, and that's on full display in the noticeably subterranean Metal Slug XX.
 The boss roster is full of hulking intricate mechanical threats that are a joy to fight, and the stages are filled with fun and dynamic setpieces like the minecarts in Stage 2, the elevators and boulder chases of Stage 3, the parachute drop in Stage 5, and of course, the giant mech battle in Stage 6.
 It's also the longest game too at seven stages, taking advantage of the fact that it's the first mainline Metal Slug to release onto consoles.
 While Metal Slug XX is definitely up there with some of the hardest in the series in terms of difficulty, unlike in 6, it also adds in proper Easy/Normal/Hard difficulty options, all of which let you complete the game this time.
-And of course, the music is a massive step up from 6 as well, with Tanaka returning to deliver a powerful symphonic rock score.
+And of course, the music is fantastic too, with Tanaka returning to deliver a powerful symphonic rock score.
 Honestly, I don't have too many complaints for XX, it kinda just has everything I want out of a Metal Slug game.
 It's well paced, consistently thrilling, and showcases the strengths of Noise Factory's entries without feeling compromised in any way.

 That being said, you could make an argument for the original version, Metal Slug 7, being the straight-up worst entry due to lacking important features like multiplayer and infinite continues.
 Thank goodness XX exists.